bclehmann/ascii-table/README.md

 # ascii-table

-A simple C++14 library to create text-based tables.
+A simple C++ 14 library to create text-based tables.
 Supports rows made of `std::string` as well as an interface to create your own row types.

 # Basics